NipElement/PandasPlotBench/README.md

 The dataset can be found on [HuggingFace page](https://huggingface.co/datasets/JetBrains-Research/plot_bench).
 It is based on the [MatPlotLib gallery](https://matplotlib.org/stable/gallery/index.html).

+Folder `paper_supp_info` contains supplementary information for oncoming manuscript and a file with data points demonstration (tasks and plots).

 📩 If you have any questions or requests concerning this dataset, please contact the author at [timur.galimzyanov@jetbrains.com](mailto:timur.galimzyanov@jetbrains.com).

 # Install